-The laboratory analytical process for these measurements was demonstrated to be under control by maintaining a general 50 to 150% LCS percent recovery for both water and soil matrices.
+The laboratory analytical process for these measurements in both Phase I and Phase II was demonstrated to be under control by maintaining a general 50 to 150% LCS percent recovery for both water and soil matrices.
 Average method blank surrogate recoveries were maintained in the range of 80 to 120%.